-How to Teach Act 3 of Romeo and Juliet: Engaging Activities, Discussion Questions, and a Meaningful Quiz
+How to Teach Act 3 of Romeo and Juliet: Beyond Plot and Into the Big Ideas

 Act 3 is where Romeo and Juliet really starts to speed up—the body count starts to build, the cycle of violence seems unending, and Juliet moves towards the only solution she (thinks) she has to solve her problems.
 This is also the point in the play where students should be invested enough in the characters and interested enough in the ideas that they don’t need gimmicks to relate or be engaged—and where your role as a teacher shifts from trying